onnx/onnx-tensorrt/README.md

     // Ensure that you update your LD_LIBRARY_PATH to pick up the location of the newly built library: export LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH

+Note that this project has a dependency on CUDA.
+By default the build will look in `/usr/local/cuda` for the CUDA toolkit installation.
+If your CUDA path is different, overwrite the default path by providing `-DCUDA_TOOLKIT_ROOT_DIR=<path_to_cuda_install>` in the CMake command.

 For building only the libraries, append `-DBUILD_LIBRARY_ONLY=1` to the CMake build command.
-If your model has Gather or GatherElements operations with negative indices, add `-DSUPPORT_NEGATIVE_GATHER` to the build command.
-Note that enabling negative-indices gather will have a performance impact on gathers with non-negative indices.

 ### Experimental Ops
 All experimental operators will be considered unsupported by the ONNX-TRT's `supportsModel()` function.